-It is in this period that the Monastery in Wietmarschen started the push to reclaim more of the Bourtanger moor.
+It is in this period that the Monastery in Wietmarschen started a push to reclaim more land in the Bourtanger moor.
 The moor itself, however, belonged to the Counts of Bentheim.
-They had bought these lands in 1380 from Hermann Golenkamp.
+They had bought these lands in 1380 from a person named Hermann Golenkamp.
 The result was ongoing property and management disputes between the two local powers.

 The first parts that were reclaimed were situated immediately north of the town.
 This area was known as ‘Ostermoor’.
 Among the early pioneers here was the Budde family.
 Together with another 11 settlers they are mentioned as the pioneers of the ‘Ostermoor’.
-From this it can be concluded that the Budde farm that is still situated on this same spot dates from these years.
-It is during this colonisation period (around 1650) that we come across the first-known ancestor of our family Joanna Budde as well as Eilert.
+The Budde farm that is still situated on this same spot dates from these years.
+It is during this colonisation period (early 1600s) that we come across the first-known ancestor of our family Eilert Budde.

 The peat wars